Deterous/XboxKit/README.md

 # XboxKit

-**XboxKit** is a multi-purpose utility for working with Xbox/Xbox360 DVD image formats.
-It supports extracting/combining Redump ISOs, XISO game images, video ISO partitions, random filler padding data, and the XGD3 system update file.
+**XboxKit** is a multi-purpose utility for working with Xbox & Xbox360 DVD image formats.
+It supports extracting/combining Redump ISOs, XISO game images, video ISO partitions, random filler padding data, XGD1 initial seeds, and XGD3 system update files.

-An example use case is creating a smaller, more compressible XISO that is usable by emulators such as Xemu and Xenia, with the ability to losslessly recreate the redump ISO:
+An example use case is creating a smaller, more compressible XISO that is usable by emulators such as Xemu and Xenia, with the ability to losslessly rebuild the redump ISO:

 `./xboxkit.exe -a game.iso`